SURFnet/eduhub-validator/docs/specification-authors.md

 Currently, we have a two profiles:

 - `ooapi` - the profile for a complete OOAPI implementation
 - `rio` - the minimum implementation needed for serving the RIO Consumer.
+- `eduxchange` - the eduxchange profile of OOAPI v5.

 We describe a profile as a set of rules for indexing specific paths, plus a profile-specific OpenAPI specification (this is a subset of the